Nathan-Nesbitt/ICT-128/Lectures/Unit 2/Chapter 11 - Filtering.md

 ```

 - Like before, we are using the `$_` to indicate each value in the output.
 We are then checking to see if the `Status` property for each
-    service is eqivalent to `"Running"`
+    service is equivalent to `"Running"`

 ## How to approach filtering